 It's damned loud and I want my ultimate speaker to be

-compared to the average listener judged from the visitors
+average listener judged from the visitors I have.
+Playing

-I have.
-Playing the 15" Tannoys at realistic levels
+the 15" Tannoys at realistic levels I remember one

-I remember one visitor who almost fell off the chair from
+visitor who almost fell off the chair from hearing a

-hearing a snare drum being hit hard.
-I mean, this is what
+snare drum being hit hard.
+I mean, this is what it's like

 Single driver systems Looking for high efficiency